LeTartap/MBD-Wikipedia-Project/README.md

 - Set up the data pipeline to fetch data from Wikimedia APIs.
 - Begin with data exploration to validate hypotheses.

-Let me know if you need help breaking down any of these tasks further! 🚀